nicholasbair/ex_nylas/README.md

 Unofficial Elixir SDK for the Nylas API.

-To get started, first sign up for a free Nylas account [here](nylas.com), then follow the usage guide below.
+To get started, first sign up for a free Nylas account [here](https://nylas.com), then follow the installation and usage guide below.

 ## Notes